 Either make them completely chocolate mixing all the ingredients together.
 Alternatively, make up the batter without the cocoa, add a little batter in a separate bowl and whisk in the cocoa powder to make fun designs.

 Yield: this classic crêpe recipe uses 3 eggs.
-For this recipe I have scaled it to 2 eggs.
-That way, cut the quantity in half to make a crêpe recipe for one large serving, or double it for 6 people.
-Don't forget they keep well for up to 5 days if sealed in cling film in the fridge.
+For this recipe I have scaled it to 2 eggs - so easy to half the quantity for one large serving, or double it for 6 people.

 How to Avoid Lumps in the Crêpe Batter